Getting Started in Research

-- Talk to other undergraduates who are currently conducting research.
-They can let you know how they got their foot in the door.
-And join HURN the student organization for undergraduate research.
+- Join HURN, the student organization for undergraduate research.
 This will allow you to connect and network with other UH undergraduate researchers.

-- Register for the eDISCOVERY online portal which connects faculty, staff, and employers with UH students interested in real-world research on campus and beyond.
+- Register for the eDISCOVERY online portal which connects faculty, staff, and employers with UH students interested in real-world research both on campus and outside of UH.

 - Contact information

 - Background information, such as academic information and any previous research experience

 - Unofficial transcript

 - SPECIFICALLY what about the professor’s research is of interest to you

 - WHY would you be a good fit for the position